open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

 Creating a ComboBox parameter editor
 --------------------------------------

-To select which TTL line to send events on, we will use a "ComboBox" or drop-down menu.
-First,  initialize the corresponding parameter inside the :code:`TTLEventGenerator` processor constructor:
+To select which TTL line to send events on, we will use a dedicated TTL line selector.
+First,  initialize the corresponding parameter inside the :code:`registerParameters()` method:

 .. code-block:: c++
    :caption: TTLEventGenerator.cpp

-   // Array of selectable TTL lines
-   StringArray outputs;
-   for(int i = 1; i <= 8; i++)
-      outputs.add(String(i));

-   // Event output line
-   addCategoricalParameter(Parameter::GLOBAL_SCOPE, // parameter scope
+   // Parameter for event TTL line addTtlLineParameter (Parameter::STREAM_SCOPE, // parameter scope
-                           "ttl_line",              // parameter name
+                        "output_line", // parameter name
+                        "Output line", // display name
-                           "Event output line",     // parameter description
+                        "Output line for generated TTL events"); // parameter description
-                            outputs,                // available values
-                            0);                     // index of default value

 Next, add the associated editor: